skatende-TechnieKnowHow/flexbox_css_project/readme.md

-## Flexbox CSS and HTML: The Tea Cozy Project
+# Flexbox CSS and HTML: The Tea Cozy Project

-### Tech stack
+## Tech stack

 * HTML and CSS
 * Command Line Interface
 * Git and GitHub

-This is a static website made with HTML and CSS web development.
+This is a static landing page was made with HTML and CSS web development.

 This design specifications is for the Off-Platform Tea Cozy project under the Full-Stack Software Engineer or Front-End Engineer career path.